Aryo15/Proxima/docs/installation.rst

 platform-as-a-service, which basically means they have a bunch of servers pre-configured with Python, nginx and uWSGI.
-You can run a low-traffic website with them for free, so it's an easy way to get quickly FlaskBB running publicly.
+You can run a low-traffic website with them for free, so it's an easy way to get quickly Ekaayam running publicly.

 Here's what to do:

 * Sign up for a PythonAnywhere account at `https://www.pythonanywhere.com/ <https://www.pythonanywhere.com/>`_.
-* On the "Consoles" tab, start a Bash console and install/configure FlaskBB like this
+* On the "Consoles" tab, start a Bash console and install/configure Ekaayam like this

 ::